kernt/vagrant_mysql_drbd_pacemaker/README.md

 mod 'openstack-nova', '9.4.0'
 mod 'puppetlabs-lvm', '1.0.0'

 ```

 Now you can access the OpenStack-Dashboard with your web browser by tiping the URL "http://192.168.22.11/horizon".
 Login with user name "admin" and password "admin_pass".
-Have fun!

 **Sources:**
 * [Puppet Forge](https://forge.puppet.com/)